Xiao Baojuan: Reign

 After Chen was defeated, Xiao Baojuan became even more arbitrary in his behavior.
 He liked to visit many places outside the palace, but did not like to have people see his face, and so would first send guards to expel people from their homes and business before heading to the location.
 Anyone who did not evacuate, either willfully or not, would be executed.
 By this point, the common people began to resent the emperor as well.
 In spring 500, in fear, the general Pei Zhaoye (裴叔業), the governor of Yu Province (豫州, modern central Anhui), surrendered the important city Shouyang to rival Northern Wei.

 Xiao Baojuan sent the generals Cui Huijing (崔慧景) and Xiao Yi (蕭懿) to try to recapture Shouyang.
 However, as soon as he left the capital region, Cui announced that because of the emperor's violent character, he was starting a rebellion to overthrow the emperor.
 He persuaded Xiao Baojuan's brother Xiao Baoxuan to join him, and in just 12 days they reached the capital and put the palace under siege.
+Cui declared Xiao Baojuan be deposed as Prince of Wu.
 However, Cui, believing that victory was at hand, did not carry out the campaign diligently, and Xiao Baojuan sent messengers to recall Xiao Yi to try to save the capital.
 Xiao Yi advanced quickly back on the capital and defeated Cui, who fled but was killed during flight.
 Xiao Baoxuan was executed.

 After Cui's death, Xiao Baojuan grew even more confident, and his associates quickly controlled the government.
 He favored his concubine Consort Pan Yunu, awarding her and her father Pan Baoqing (潘寶慶) with many things.
 Pan Baoqing often falsely accused other people of crimes and had them executed, seizing their property.
 Xiao Baojuan also carried out a large number of construction projects and often demanded tributes of luxury items from the people—and his associates used this opportunity to demand even more things, and the people grew weary.

 To award Xiao Yi, Xiao Baojuan had made him prime minister after he defeated Cui Huijing, but he soon grew suspicious of Xiao Yi as well, and with his associates persuading him to, he soon forced Xiao Yi to commit suicide in winter 500.
 Xiao Yi's brother Xiao Yan, the governor of Yong Province (雍州, modern northwestern Hubei) thus declared a rebellion from his provincial capital Xiangyang.
 Xiao Baojuan sent the general Liu Shanyang (劉山陽) to attack Xiao Yan, but, in fear of a surprise attack from Liu Shanyang, Xiao Yingzhou (蕭穎冑), the chief of staff for Xiao Baojuan's brother Xiao Baorong, who served as the titular governor of Jing Province (荊州, modern central and western Hubei), instead joined Xiao Yan and surprised and killed Liu Shanyang.
 Both Xiao Yan and Xiao Yingzhou then declared that they wanted to overthrow Xiao Baojuan and make Xiao Baorong emperor.
 Xiao Yingzhou remained at Jiangling with Xiao Baorong, while Xiao Yan attacked east.